 20:30 p.m.: ALDE, the new “pro-European and reformist center”

-« Europe is back and Europe is popular “, rejoices the Belgian Guy Verhofstadt, outgoing president of the ALDE group in the European Parliament, obviously galvanized by the prospect of a group of a hundred deputies. " Today there is a pro-European and reformist center “he assures.
-Tomorrow, " these 100 seats and this new group will be crucial because, for the first time in 40 years, the two main parties - socialists and conservatives - will no longer have a majority.
-No solid pro-European majority is possible without the new centre, like-minded reformist parties ".
+« Europe is back and Europe is popular », rejoices the Belgian Guy Verhofstadt, outgoing president of the ALDE group in the European Parliament, obviously galvanized by the prospect of a group of around a hundred deputies. “ Today there is a pro-European and reformist center “he assures.
+Tomorrow, " these 100 seats and this new group will be crucial because, for the first time in 40 years, the two major parties – socialists and conservatives – will no longer have a majority.
+No solid pro-EU majority is any longer possible without the new center, like-minded reformist parties ".
 Pragmatically, he predicts: these changes call for a candidate for the presidency of the Commission capable of building a majority across party lines »

 21:30 p.m.: signal on the climate and open doors for the GUE

-Gaby Zimmer, outgoing president of the GUE, prefers to see the glass half filled with the good turnout, which she welcomes.
+Gaby Zimmer, outgoing president of the GUE, prefers to see the glass half full with the good participation rate, which she welcomes.
 It is, for her, above all the younger generation (who) brought the change " : she " made these elections climate elections.
 The grand coalition that has dominated the institutions for years has been denied.
 This sign needs to be taken seriously..
 “She ends in” opening doors for alliances to forge the next parliamentary group.

-« Maybe we won't stay third, but we won't accept right-wing extremists just to have a bigger group guarantees German MEP Hans-Olaf Henkel (ECR), rejecting the prospect to integrate German extremists into our group ».
+« Maybe we won't stay third, but we won't accept right-wing extremists just to have a bigger group » guarantees German MEP Hans-Olaf Henkel (ECR), rejecting the perspective “ to integrate German extremists into our group ».

 21:45 p.m .: the responsibility of the EPP